drycounty/ipfs-file-upload/README.md

 This is a image uploader that will allow users to store their files on IPFS, the interplantary file system (https://ipfs.io/).
 It uses React and a lot of code from a pre-built Truffle box, with custom components throughout.
 An updated version of this will have administrative capabilities to allow for unlimited file-size uploads.

 # Assumptions and Dependencies
-Ganache (CLI or GUI)
+• Ganache (CLI or GUI)
-Truffle
+• Truffle
-React
+• React
-Infura
+• Infura
-nodejs
+• node.js
-ipfs-api
+• ipfs-api
-getweb3.js
+• getweb3.js
-Chrome and Metamask
+• Chrome with Metamask tied to Ganache

 # Steps to Run